openedx/edx-documentation/en_us/course_authors/source/course_features/credit_courses/proctored_exams.rst

    start taking the proctored exam before the exemption has been approved and set up.

-If it is confirmed that some special allowance should be made to the exam policy for a particular learner, follow these steps.
+If it is confirmed that a special allowance should be made to the exam policy for a particular learner, follow these steps.

 #.
-Contact edX Support to ask them to set up a special allowance for the
+Contact edX Support and ask the support team to set up a special allowance
-   learner.
+   for the learner.

 #.
-Provide edX Support with the learner's username or email address, and the
+Provide edX Support with the learner's username or email address and the
-   special allowance that the learner is allowed.
-For example, "Allow 2nd person in room while taking exam".
+   exception to the standard exam policy.
+For example, "Learner cannot see.
+Allow an additional person in the room to act as a scribe."

 #.
 When the allowance has been set up, let the learner know that their special
    allowance has been granted.

-   When this learner's proctored exam results are reviewed, the reviewer is aware of the special allowance and takes that into account in their review.
+   When the learner's proctored exam results are reviewed, the reviewer is aware of the special allowance and takes that into account.

 .. _Requests for Retaking a Proctored Exam: